 “A family history of substance use disorder inspired me to begin working at SOS four years ago,” she said.
 “When I retired from a teaching career, I earned my Certified Recovery Support Worker certification and began working for SOS as the Recovery Friendly Workplace Coordinator.”

 Eileen went on to describe the daily uplifting experiences of her role.
-“I’m inspired every day by the people I meet at SOS who have taken the courageous step toward getting well in the face of very difficult and often seemingly insurmountable circumstances.”
+“I’m inspired every day by the people I meet at SOS.
+[They] have taken the courageous step toward getting well in the face of very difficult and often seemingly insurmountable circumstances.”

 Additionally, Eileen highlighted why other recovery friendly employers’ participation in these programs is crucial.